In the Grace of Your Love

-In the Grace of Your Love is the third studio album by American rock band the Rapture.
+In the Grace of Your Love is the third studio album by the American rock band the Rapture.
 It was released on September 6, 2011.
 The album marks their return to DFA Records after leaving Universal Music Group and is their first album without former bassist Mattie Safer.
 The cover art features a picture of band member Luke Jenner's father.

 Background and composition

-Following the end of touring for previous album Pieces of the People We Love frontman Luke Jenner left the band, feeling "confused" and mourning the suicide of his mother.
+Following the end of touring for their previous album Pieces of the People We Love frontman Luke Jenner left the band, feeling "confused" and mourning the suicide of his mother.
 At the time Jenner was also in conflict with bassist and fellow songwriter Mattie Safer on the musical direction the band should take.
 Jenner considered making a solo record, but ultimately asked to rejoin the band.
 A few months later Safer left the band, and the remaining members started writing the new album from scratch, with the exception of "Miss You" and the album's title track which had been written while Safer was still in the band before being rewritten after his departure.